What you need to know about a low-carb diet and your kidneys

 Low-carb diets in early kidney disease

 Published research that actually demonstrates improvement in kidney function is sparse.
 However, in a case report, an obese man with type 2 diabetes who switched to a low-carb diet providing 80 to 90 grams of carbs per day experienced a stabilization of his kidney function, which had been steadily declining during the previous six years.
 In addition, he was able to discontinue insulin after two weeks on the diet, reduce his body weight by 46 pounds (21 kg), decrease his blood sugar levels, and lower his HbA1c from 9.4% to 6.5%.
-The authors concluded that the man’s improved kidney function was likely due to both his better blood sugar control and the resolution of his obesity.13
+The authors concluded that the man’s stabilized kidney function was likely due to both his better blood sugar control and the resolution of his obesity.29

 Low carb diets and late stage chronic kidney disease

-When the kidneys’ function is already severely damaged, can eating a low carb diet help?
+When the kidneys’ function is already severely damaged, can eating a low-carb diet help?

 The short answer is probably not.

 In later stages of chronic kidney disease, the extra demand placed on the remaining functional portions of the kidneys actually results in a continued decline in kidney function.
-Improvement in advanced disease would be rare even if the underlying cause were improved or reversed.
+Improvement in advanced disease would be rare even if the underlying causes were improved or reversed.
 Use of a low-carbohydrate diet for these advanced stages should only be contemplated under the direction of a qualified physician or a nephrologist, a specialist in kidney disease.

 That was a lot of information.
 Let’s break it down one more time.

-But note: there are two major exceptions.
+But note: there are three major exceptions.

-- First, those with a history of kidney stones, or who experience an episode of kidney stones after starting a low-carb diet, should ensure their diets minimize consumption of oxalates, optimize fluid and mineral intake, and include moderate (rather than high) amounts of protein.
+- Next, those with a history of kidney stones, or who experience an episode of kidney stones after starting a low-carb diet, should ensure their diets minimize consumption of oxalates, optimize fluid and mineral intake, and include moderate (rather than high) amounts of protein.
 These steps will help prevent further kidney stones.

-- The second and most important caveat is for individuals with advanced kidney disease: a low-carb diet might be dangerous, so consultation with a nephrologist is necessary prior to making any changes to your current diet.
+- The third and most important caveat is for individuals with advanced kidney disease: a low-carb diet might be dangerous, so consultation with a nephrologist is necessary prior to making any changes to your current diet.
 Talk to your doctor.

 Top 17 low-carb & keto controversies